apache/metron/metron-platform/metron-parsers-common/parser-testing.md

 ## The Integration Test

-#TODO Update this
 Integration tests are more structured.
-The intent is that the parser that you have implemented can be driven successfully from `org.apache.metron.parsers.bolt.ParserBolt`.
+The intent is that the parser that you have implemented can be driven successfully from the appropriate driver, e.g. `org.apache.metron.parsers.bolt.ParserBolt` for Storm.

-The procedure for creating a new test is as follows:
-* Create an integration test that extends `org.apache.metron.parsers.integration.ParserIntegrationTest`
-  * Override `getSensorType()` to return the sensor type to be used in the test (referred to as `${sensor_type}` at times)
-  * Override `getValidations()` to indicate how you want the output of the parser to be validated (more on validations later)
-  * Optionally `readSensorConfig(String sensorType)` to read the sensor config
-    * By default, we will pull this from `metron-parsers-common/src/main/config/zookeeper/parsers/${sensor_type}`.
-Override if you want to provide your own
-  * Optionally `readGlobalConfig()` to return the global config
-    * By default, we will pull this from `metron-integration-test/src/main/config/zookeeper/global.json)`.
-Override if you want to provide your own
-* Place sample input data in `metron-integration-test/src/main/sample/data/${sensor_type}/raw`
-  * It should be one line per input record.
-* Place expected output based on sample data in `metron-integration-test/src/main/sample/data/${sensor_type}/parsed`
-  * Line `k` in the expected data should match with line `k`
+To add a new test, just add it to the list of sensorTypes in `org.apache.metron.parsers.integration.ParserIntegrationTest`.

+To setup the tests for a new platform, extend `ParserIntegrationTest`, e.g. as in `org.apache.metron.parsers.integration.StormParserIntegrationTests`.
+This should be a parameterized test, so that each sensorType gets its own test.
+Use `StormParserIntegrationTests` as a template for the new platform's class.
+The test method should just setup the appropriate `ParserDriver` implementation, and simply call back into the parent to run the test.

+Customized versions of the tests can be added by extending `ParserIntegrationTest` and performing additional setup or validations as needed.

-The way these tests function is by creating a `ParserBolt` instance with your specified global configuration and sensor configuration.
+The way these tests function is by running the `ParserDriver` instance with your specified global configuration and sensor configuration.
 It will then send your specified sample input data in line-by-line.
 It will then perform some basic sanity validation:
 * Ensure no errors were logged